 How are kcals determined in your recipes?

 Do you make prescription-type foods or recipes for specific disease states?

-Although many of our foods meet the parameters required and work well for various medical issues, we do not make specific prescription diets.
-If your pet has a specific medical concern and you’re wondering which food might be best, we encourage you to call our Health and Nutrition Specialist toll-free at 1.866.864.6112.
+Although many of our foods meet the parameters required and work well for various health issues, we do not make specific prescription diets.
+If your pet has a specific medical concern and you’re wondering which food might be best, we encourage you to call our Health and Nutrition Specialists toll-free at 1.866.864.6112.
 We’ll help you find the food that’s right for your dog or cat, even if it isn’t our own.